Reporting and Writing Basics

 UPDATE 1s should be no more than about 300 words or FIVE or SIX paragraphs.
 Longer update1s may be cut by desk editors in order to move the copy quickly.
 Update 1s that include pre-written material may run longer, provided this does not prevent the editing desk from moving the story quickly.

 The update series or "trunk" story format is designed to allow the reporter and editor to add information and analysis incrementally as the news breaks.
 Short, quick updates help meet the readers needs.
 Adding another 100 words or 10 lines to an update1 for an update2 and moving it quickly is more helpful on breaking news than waiting for a full write through.
 Editing desks should try to fix and move problematic early updates quickly by cutting the story and then asking the reporter for a better version for the next update.

-ALL OTHER STORIES: While we are not constrained by space like newspapers, readers prefer short, easy-to-read stories and analyses, so newspaper story length guidelines are still useful.
-Most stories in newspapers are between 300 and 800 words (30 to 80 lines in Lynx Editor) and most Reuters stories should be about the same.
+While we are not constrained by space like newspapers, readers prefer short, easy-to-read stories and analyses, so newspaper story length guidelines are still useful.
+Most news stories in newspapers are between 300 and 800 words (30 to 80 lines in Lynx Editor) and most Reuters stories should be about the same.
 Desks are encouraged to cut overwritten copy.
 If a story cannot be cut easily because it is poorly structured, it may be sent back for a rewrite.
 This will delay publication.

-Features and Analysis may run to 800-1300 words (80-130 lines in Lynx Editor), while longer form pieces carrying the headline tags INSIGHT or SPECIAL REPORT may run to magazine length of 1500 - 3000 words.
+Longer form pieces carrying the headline tags INSIGHT or SPECIAL REPORT may run to magazine length of 1500 - 3000 words.